 Have a “Chad Gad Ya” singalong

 Another fun Passover memory of mine is assigning each of my cousins an animal for “Chad Gad Ya” (aka “The Goat Song”, or the Jewish version of “There Was an Old Lady Who Swallowed a Fly”).
 We all made up hand motions or sounds that went with our animal, and couldn’t wait to perform them at the end of the meal.
-The beauty of this one is it works with a huge range of ages (the oldest and youngest of my group are 16 years apart).
+The beauty of this one is it works with a huge range of ages (the oldest and youngest of my group are 16 years apart) and is totally transmittable via Zoom.

 Host a matzah sandwich contest